 Prerequisite: EDUC 530 or 554 or 627 or equivalent course.
+May be repeated for credit.
 Program Specialists: To be taken the semester directly before or during internship.

-An investigation of research-based intervention for school programs.
-The role of the specialist in relationship to the total school program is also examined (including reading, math, and gifted, specialists).
+An investigation of research-based intervention for reading or math programs.
+The role of the reading or math specialist to the total school program is also examined.
 Field experience required.

-EDUC 652 Current Issues in School Programs
+EDUC 652 Current Issues in Reading/Math

 Prerequisite: EDUC 530 or 554 or 627 or equivalent course.
+May be repeated for credit.
 Program Specialists: To be taken the semester directly before or during internship.

-An examination of current standards and exploration of controversies related to school programs (including reading, math, gifted specialists).
+An examination of current standards and exploration of controversies related to reading or math programs.

-EDUC 653 Current Issues in Early Childhood 3 hours Education
+EDUC 653 Current Issues in Early Childhood Education